-The way we talk about illicit drug use and people who consume drugs plays an important role in helping to reduce stigma.
-That’s why we commissioned this guide along with our partners at the Alcohol and Drug Foundation and the New Zealand Drug foundation.
+The way we talk about drug use and people who consume drugs plays an important role in helping to reduce stigma.
+That’s why we commissioned Drug Stigma Message Guide along with our partners at the Alcohol and Drug Foundation and the New Zealand Drug foundation.
 It was developed by Common Cause Australia in consultation with people from a range of backgrounds and experiences including those with lived experience of drug use and stigma.
+You can access the full guide below or read on for some key information and top tips!

 Whether you work in a drug treatment service or are lobbying for drug policy reform, the recommendations in this guide should prove useful to you in both reducing discriminatory attitudes and behaviours towards people who use drugs, while boosting public support for policy reform and increased funding for drug treatment.
 It is our hope, that this new narrative will also motivate our existing supporters to speak more openly, honestly and persuasively to the people in their circle of influence about drug use and drug policy.